temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-codec-in-go.md

 **Create a custom Payload Codec**

-Create a custom [`PayloadCodec`](https://pkg.go.dev/go.temporal.io/sdk@v1.20.0/converter#PayloadCodec) implementation and define your encryption/compression and decryption/decompression logic in the `encode` and `decode` functions.
+Create a custom [`PayloadCodec`](https://pkg.go.dev/go.temporal.io/sdk/converter#PayloadCodec) implementation and define your encryption/compression and decryption/decompression logic in the `Encode` and `Decode` functions.

 The [`PayloadCodec`](https://pkg.go.dev/go.temporal.io/sdk@v1.21.1/converter#PayloadCodec) converts bytes to bytes.
 It must be used in an instance of [`CodecDataConverter`](https://pkg.go.dev/go.temporal.io/sdk@v1.21.1/converter#CodecDataConverter) that wraps a Data Converter to do the payload conversions, and applies the custom encoding and decoding in the `PayloadCodec` to the converted payloads.